diva-eng/sega-nu/01-hardware/bitlocker.md

 * You are able to remove the AMEX (the JVS IO extension PCIe card) and not trigger bitlocker recovery
 * You are able to remove the HDD+SDD and image them and test your decryption key without triggering bitlocker recovery. (make sure use read only mode)

 For memory dumps, since the system is locked down really well, none of the keyboard shortcuts will work.
-[PCILeech](https://github.com/ufrisk/pcileech) is a way to use DMA attach and dump the memory.
+[PCILeech](https://github.com/ufrisk/pcileech) is a way to use DMA attack and dump the memory.
 Plugging in [PCILeech](https://github.com/ufrisk/pcileech) will not trigger bitlocker recovery.

 An example of extracted FVEK:
 ![volume keys](../res/vol.png)